forgi86/gym-control/README.md

-This repository contains a PIP package which is an OpenAI environment for simulating an enironment in which bananas get sold.
+This repository contains a PIP package which contains a collection of control theory environments compatible with the OpenAI gym toolkit.

 ## Installation